Hexheld/hexheld-docs/MD/Pilot16.md

 When writing instructions, size can be specified by suffixing a letter to the instruction's mnemonic: "`B`" for 8-bit or "`W`" for 16-bit.
 For example, 16-bit `INC` is written as "`INCW`".

-NOTE: Operation size is evident if a register operand is present (the register's name implies its size), so the suffix is optional.
+NOTE: Operation size is evident if a register direct operand is present (the register's name implies its size), so the suffix is optional.
 In some cases (such as a `LD` instruction having both operands be memory accesses), it is not evident.
 The default operation size is 8-bit.